KarlEilebrecht/audlang-spec/doc/AudienceDefinitionLanguageSpecification.md

 ### Handling decimal conversion

 The reduction to 7 decimal digits reduces the effective precision but increases readability.
 In practical examples 7 digits is already more than to be expected.
-For example, if we deal with longitude and latitude values (user bought something in a shop we have the coordinates for), then 7 decimal digits would narrow her down to millimeters!
+For example, if we deal with longitude and latitude values (user bought something in a shop we have the coordinates for), then 7 decimal digits would narrow the position down to millimeters!

 :bulb: The reason why we don't encourage grouping is avoiding ambiguity.
 On language level all values are strings, and whenever possible no two different strings should express the same value.